GriffinCanCode/griffincancode/README.md

 ## Philosophy

-Vibe coding before it had a name.
+I vibe code things that compile AND run.
 Systems programming, language design, AI infrastructure.
 Convention is a floor, never a ceiling; performance and novel architecture earn the right to break protocol.
 I have shipped in D, Rust, Go, Haskell, OCaml, Zig, Swift, Nim, Elixir, or whatever the problem demanded.

 ---